-Following two seasons as an assistant coach with the Cardinals, Derek Copeland was promoted to head coach of the University of Louisville rowing program, Vice-President/Director of Athletics Tom Jurich announced on Monday, June 18, 2012.
+Following two seasons as an assistant coach with the Cardinals, Derek Copeland was promoted to head coach of the University of Louisville rowing program by Vice-President/Director of Athletics Tom Jurich on June 18, 2012.

 "I have been extremely impressed with the enthusiasm, knowledge and vision for the Louisville rowing program Derek has displayed during his two seasons as an assistant," Jurich said.
 "With his experience as a coach, his credentials in the sport and his passion to succeed, Derek has all of the necessary qualifications to lead this program to new levels of success.
 With resources like the G. Garvin Brown III Rowing Center to use in recruiting and developing student-athletes, we're excited about the next chapter of Louisville rowing under Derek's leadership."